httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 The ORIGIN frame is processed hop-by-hop.
 An intermediary MUST NOT forward ORIGIN frames.
 Clients configured to use a proxy MUST ignore any ORIGIN frames received from it.

-The following algorithm illustrates how a client can handle received origin frames:
+The following algorithm illustrates how a client can handle received ORIGIN frames:

 1. If the client is configured to use a proxy, ignore the frame and stop processing.
 2. If the frame occurs upon any stream except stream 0, ignore the frame and stop processing.